 Bilbao have won the Spanish title on eight occasions with the last win back in 1984 when they also won the Copa del Rey to complete a wonderful double.
 Bilbao have won the Spanish Cup on 23 occasions with only Barcelona ahead of them in the list of most winners.
 Real Sociedad have won the league title twice with their last win coming in 1982 and they have also won the Spanish Cup on two occasions.

-autonomous region: Part of a country though the region has some say over how it is governed.
-There are 17 in Spain.
+- autonomous region: Part of a country; though the region has some say over how it is governed.
+There are 17 regions in Spain.